 Introduction

-Intentionally provided peer support is increasingly operationalised not only across the English speaking globe, but also in other cultures and languages.(1) (2)(3)In England the Five Year Forward View as set out by the National Health Service advocates for peer workers as an integral part of the delivery team.(4) This is supported by research indicating that peer support could improve service user experience and quality of life among those with psychosis and schizophrenia.(5) Thus, currently, there is a rapid implementation of peer support across mental health services in England(6).
-Benefits have been identified both for those supported (i.e., service users) - and for peer workers.
+Intentionally provided peer support is increasingly operationalised not only across the English speaking globe, but also in other cultures and languages.(1) Both Higher Income Countries (HICs) and Low and Middle Income Countries (LMICs) demonstrate, to varying degrees, incorporation of peer support in their treatment approach.
+For example, since reformation of Japanese mental health policy in 2004, intentional and spontaneous peer support has been shown to promote recovery in psychiatric day care users.(2) Whereas in India, for example, numerous challenges to implementing peer support in national mental health services make slow progress, although glimmers of potential opportunities to include peer support at a state level are beginning to emerge.(3) Specifically, in England their National Health Service (NHS) advocates for peer workers as an integral part of the delivery team.(4) This is supported by research indicating that peer support could improve service user experience and quality of life among those with psychosis and schizophrenia.(5) Thus, currently, there is a rapid implementation of peer support across mental health services in England, (and generally more widely in HICs(6)) Benefits have been identified both for those supported (i.e., service users) - and for peer workers.
 A recent systematic review of one-to-one peer support and meta-analysis of nineteen randomised controlled trials,(7) found a modest benefit for service users in terms of self-reported recovery and empowerment - the latter benefit having been previously identified.(8) Peer workers have also been shown to benefit, through increased self-esteem, enabling continued recovery.(9, 10)

 Little is known, however, about the specific mechanisms whereby peer support brings about change; various empirical qualitative studies offer a change/mechanisms model.
 These studies propose the key mechanisms of social support, enabling engagement with community and use of experiential knowledge/lived experience.
 Other evidenced-based mechanisms that have been proposed include role-modelling individual recovery and living well with mental health problems;(11) social comparison and the helper therapy principle;(12) and various practical and emotional supports.(13) A further study proposes an empirically-based theoretical model to explain the factors facilitating peer-support for people with serious mental illness, but this is limited to engagement in digital health interventions.(14) A comprehensive framework has not emerged and further research is needed to describe the contents of peer support in mental health in order to better understand the potential mechanisms involved.